SPICExLAB/spice-lab.org/README.md

 ## Local Development Setup

+Please, ask Admins to add you into this repo first.
 To set up the project for local development, follow these steps:

 1. **Clone the repository:**